Hyperstonk/endgame/packages/alice/README.md

 > 🧰 The options in context
 >
-> There is some options that you can apply to your watched element.
+> There are some options that you can apply to your watched element.
 Instead of listing all of them, we'll see them depending on what you want to achieve.

 ### 🔍 Elements detection